XIMDEX/xcms/INSTALLATION.md

 Before starting the installation check if you comply with all the requeriments.
 Then select the process you want to follow and continue reading from that section:

-- [ ] Manual: a guideline to unzipping the Ximdex instance, creating the database, assigning permissions, creating database users, parameterizing Ximdex, etc.
+- **Manual**: a guideline to unzipping the Ximdex instance, creating the database, assigning permissions, creating database users, parameterizing Ximdex, etc.
-- [x] Assisted: the XIMDEX_INSTALL.sh script will ask you for final target directory, name for the instance, name of the Ximdex database, usernames and passwords, etc. The script will create a script named 1.-MoveXimdexToDocRoot.sh that have to be run as root or executed by you as root step by step.
+- **Assisted**: the XIMDEX_INSTALL.sh script will ask you for final target directory, name for the instance, name of the Ximdex database, usernames and passwords, etc. The script will create a script named 1.-MoveXimdexToDocRoot.sh that have to be run as root or executed by you as root step by step.
 This way, you control exactly what commands are run as superuser.
-- [ ] Automatic: the XIMDEX_INSTALL.sh script with '-a setupfile' option will make all steps automatically.
+	- **Automatic**: the XIMDEX_INSTALL.sh script with '-a setupfile' option will make all steps automatically.

 >We recommend the Assisted Installation through the Bash Script because it is fully interactive and less prone to errors.